Suzanne Côté: Supreme Court of Canada

 She was nominated to the Supreme Court of Canada by Prime Minister Stephen Harper to replace retiring justice Louis LeBel.
 She was appointed a puisne justice on December 1, 2014.
 She is the first woman appointed directly from private practice.

 In June 2018, Côté wrote a concurrence when the majority found that the Canadian Human Rights Tribunal's determination that the Indian Act did not violate the Canadian Human Rights Act was reasonable due to judicial deference, in which she argued instead that the Tribunal's decision was correct.

+In June 2020, Côté dissented alone when the majority found that an arbitration clause in a standard form contract was void for unconscionability in Uber Technologies Inc v Heller.

 In March 2021, the Supreme Court found that the federal government's carbon price regime is constitutional.
 Côté was one of three dissenting justices.
 In her decision, she agreed carbon pricing is a matter of “national concern,” but disagreed that the federal law was constitutional as written.

 Personal life

 Côté is married to Gerald R. Tremblay, who is a lawyer practicing in the province of Quebec.